-More than a third of U.S. adults prescribed opioids in 2015
+More than a third of US adults prescribed opioids in 2015

 "A very large proportion and large number of adults use these medications in a given year," said study author Dr. Wilson Compton, deputy director of the National Institute on Drug Abuse in Bethesda, Maryland.
 "I was still a bit surprised that 38 percent or about 92 million people used prescription opioids in 2015."

-Compton and his colleagues write in the Annals of Internal Medicine that limited data on the prescription of opioids and their abuse are available despite the number of deaths from drug overdoses in the U.S. having quadrupled between 1999 and 2015.
+Limited data on the prescription of opioids and their abuse are available despite the number of deaths from drug overdoses in the U.S. having quadrupled between 1999 and 2015, Compton and his colleagues write in the Annals of Internal Medicine, online July 31.

 For the new study, the researchers analyzed data from 51,200 adults collected in 2015 during face-to-face interviews for the National Survey on Drug Use and Health.